imbyungjun/TIL/Java/DifferenceBetweenThreadStartAndRun.md

 	t2.start();
 }
 ```
 **t1** and **t2** are the objects of the class `Thread`.
-When you call `t1.start()`, it starts a new thread and calls the `run()` method of **r1** internally to execute it within that new thread.
+When you call `t1.start()`, it creates a new thread and calls the `run()` method of **r1** to execute it within that new thread.

+## Summary
 If you just invoke run() directly, it's executed on the calling thread, just like any other method call.
 Thread.start() is required to actually create a new thread so that the runnable's run method is executed in parallel.

-Couuld I consider that before we call Thread#start() ,nothing really relative to os thread happens?
+Before we call Thread::start(), nothing really happens to os thread related things.
 It is only a java object.
 That's correct according to the documentation.
 Check the thread object initialization code, which conforms to the documentation.
 Also in the source code, it's the start(), which is calling a natvie method, which must be making the os thread related things happen.
 Just to make it clear.
 There is no need to create Threads with new Thread( r1 ) instead of new R1().
 The key is to use the start() method instead of run